ujjain127/button-cell-classifier/README.md

 - True positives along the diagonal
 - False positives and false negatives off the diagonal
 - The model's performance across all classes

+#### Reading a Confusion Matrix

+A confusion matrix is a table that summarizes the prediction results of a classification model:
+- Rows represent actual classes
+- Columns represent predicted classes
+- Each cell shows the count of samples from the actual class (row) predicted as the class in the column

+For example, if cell (0,1) shows a value of 2, it means that 2 samples of class 0 (bottom_view) were incorrectly classified as class 1 (side_view).

+The ideal confusion matrix would have all values on the diagonal (top-left to bottom-right) and zeros elsewhere, indicating perfect classification with no errors.

 ## Real-time Classification